 Letter of intent.
 This should summarise how the programme meets the criteria for accreditation and characteristics of an accredited programme (see advice below).
-If accreditation for more than one programme is sought then one letter of intent may be submitted but it must make reference to each award.
+If Accreditation for more than one programme is sought then one letter of intent may be submitted but it must make reference to each award.

-The letter of intent must include: the relationship between the Institution and a sponsoring UK University, including the nature of the relationship (e.g. articulation, collaborative delivery; etc.); a list of the degree titles for which accreditation is sought; a brief summary of the structure of the degrees and any options; a declaration of any articulation agreements if appropriate; the numbers of students enrolled on each degree programme; date of the last periodic review; six paragraphs summarising how the programme(s) meet each of the criteria; a brief explanation of how the submitted evidence is organised (e.g. a list of folders and their contents, this can be provided as a separate paper attached to the letter of intent if desired) and a summary of how the matrix or matrices have been completed (e.g. how many matrices and which degrees and criteria they cover), see Appendices B and G.
+The letter of intent must include: a list of the degree titles for which accreditation is sought; a brief summary of the structure of the degrees and any options; a declaration of any articulation agreements if appropriate; the numbers of students enrolled on each degree programme; date of the last periodic review; six paragraphs summarising how the programme(s) meet each of the criteria; a brief explanation of how the submitted evidence is organised (e.g. a list of folders and their contents, this can be provided as a separate paper attached to the letter of intent if desired) and a summary of how the matrix or matrices have been completed (e.g. how many matrices and which degrees and criteria they cover), see Appendices B and G.

-- 2. Completed accreditation matrices (see Appendices B and G) - 3.
-Programme specifications - 4.
-Programme details, including: - programme structure including optional routes (where only a specific route or pathway within the core degree programme will meet the accreditation criteria, the University should ensure that this is made clear) - knowledge and skills learning outcomes - list of acronyms and definitions used by the University - the learning, teaching and assessment strategy - student handbook(s) - 5.
-Module (or unit) descriptors - 6.
-Resource documents: - an overview of the facilities available at the University relating to the programme - brief résumés (or equivalent) for the programme leader(s) and key academic staff involved in the programme - 7.
-Appropriate internal and/or external reviews and reports - 8.
-Details of procedures and processes adopted within the University for consideration and approval of ethical issues and Home Office Licences, as relevant to the programme submitted for accreditation.
+- 2. Completed accreditation matrices (see Appendices B and G)

+- 3. Programme specifications

+- 4. Programme details, including:

+- programme structure including optional routes (where only a specific route or pathway within the core degree programme will meet the accreditation criteria, the HEI should ensure that this is made clear)

+- knowledge and skills learning outcomes

+- list of acronyms and definitions used by the HEI

+- the learning, teaching and assessment strategy

+- student handbook(s)

+- 5. Module (or unit) descriptors

+- 6. Resource documents:

+- an overview of the facilities available at the HEI relating to the programme - brief CVs for the programme leader(s) and key academic staff involved in the programme - 7.
+Internal or external reviews and reports.
+The following should be included, if available: - periodic review self-evaluation statement and recommendations - external examiners' reports covering the previous two years - a hyperlink to the most recent QAA or QAA (Scotland) Review, if applicable, e.g. Institutional Audit or Review (England, Northern Ireland and Wales), Integrated Quality and Enhancement Review (England and Northern Ireland), or Enhancement-led Institutional Review (Scotland) - 8.
+Details of procedures and processes adopted within the HEI for consideration and approval of ethical issues and Home Office Licences, as relevant to the programme submitted for accreditation.
 Evidence of student exposure to and understanding of these processes - 9.
-Destination data for recent graduates of the programme - 10.Most recent summative assessments (e.g. examination papers, etc.); coursework assessments may be listed and/or described in student handbooks (item 4) or module descriptors (item 5), if so they need not be sent as a separate file
+Destination data for recent graduates of the programme - 10.
+Most recent summative assessments (e.g. examination papers, etc.); coursework assessments may be listed and/or described in student handbooks (item 4) or module descriptors (item 5), if so they need not be sent as a separate file